andykenward/github-actions-cloudflare-pages/delete/README.md

 **The action is only able to delete deployments & comments that are created by `unlike-ltd/github-actions-cloudflare-pages`, as it requires a certain payload in a GitHub deployment.**

-On closing the [pull request], all the deployments for that pull request will be deleted from [Cloudflare Pages], GitHub Deployment and the related comment.
+On closing the [pull request], all the deployments for that pull request will be deleted from [Cloudflare Pages], [GitHub Deployment] and related comments.

+- Delete Cloudflare Pages deployment.
+- Update GitHub deployment status to `INACTIVE` on successfully deleting the Cloudflare Pages deployment.
-- Delete deployment comments created on pull requests.
+- Delete GitHub deployment and related comment.
-- Production branch keeps latest 5 deployments.
+- Output [job summary] of deletion.

 ## Permissions